blackmagic-debug/black-magic-org/usage/rtt.md

  * Real-Time Transfer (RTT).

 To enable RTT in [Black Magic Debug](https://black-magic.org) (BMD) Firmware, the `ENABLE_RTT=1` flag has to be set during compilation.
-For more details refer to the [Build Instructions](#build-instructions) section.
+For more details refer to the {ref}`usage/rtt:build instructions` section.

 The RTT solution implemented in BMD uses a novel way to detect RTT automatically, making it fast and convenient.

 ## Usage

 This example uses Linux as operating system.
-For Windows and macOS see the [Operating Systems](#operating-systems) section.
+For Windows and macOS see the {ref}`usage/rtt:operating systems` section.

 In one window open a terminal emulator (minicom, putty, etc) and connect to the USB UART:
 ```